raahulmorya/HomeAutomation/README.md

 # Home Automation
-Using Esp moduele to control appliance via relay module with tactile switch and Google Home Voice linked with Sinric Pro
+Using Esp moduele to control appliance via relay module with tactile switch and Google Home linked with Sinric Pro